 What we don’t: Not a standout in any one category.

 Why do we have the Sea to Summit Comfort Deluxe SI ranked here?
 Put simply, it’s hard to stand out in such a competitive market.
 The aforementioned MondoKing gets the slight edge in thickness and warmth, and it's longer and wider to boot.
-Alternatively, Exped’s DeepSleep Mat 7.5 above costs around $10 less and has a higher R-value of 8.5, although it’s a little less cushioned at 3 inches thick.
-A final option to weigh is REI's Camp Dreamer XL below, which also boasts 4 inches of cushioning with upgrades in both length and width, although the Sea to Summit is the clear winner in terms of weight (by 2 lbs.), packability, and durability (many users have reported leaky valves with the REI).
+Alternatively, Exped’s DeepSleep Mat 7.5 above costs around $60 less and has a higher R-value of 9, although it’s a little less cushioned at 3 inches thick.
+A final option to weigh is Therm-a-Rest’s LuxuryMap below, which is longer by 5 inches (for the large size) and will save you around $10, although the Sea to Summit is an inch thicker, packs down smaller, and gets the slight edge in warmth.
 In the end, all are quality options from reputable outdoor brands, and a final decision will come down to what you prioritize most as a camper.

 See the Sea to Summit Comfort Deluxe SI

 Type: Self-inflating mat